Atlanta United Profile

 Despite Atlanta beating expansion side FC Cincinnati in the last game before the COVID-19 shutdown, losing their top scorer changed the complexion of their season.

 United showed up at the MLS is Back Tournament as group favourites but crashed out with no goals scored in three losses.

 As a result, De Boer was relieved of his duties on July 24 and Atlanta United 2 coach Stephen Glass took over.

 United won their first game under Glass - a 2-0 triumph over Nashville on August 22.
 They sold Pity Martinez to Al-Nassr for $18million on September 7 and added Argentine midfielder Marcelino Moreno from Lanus for $7million on September 22.

 Atlanta United had a six-game winless streak and won just twice between August 22 and October 31.

-After losing three straight games, Atlanta beat FC Cincinnati 2-0 on November 1 as Moreno and Adam Jahn scored goals.
+After losing three straight games, Atlanta beat FC Cincinnati 2-0 on November 1 with Moreno and Adam Jahn scoring the goals.

 United went into their final match with a slim chance of reaching the play-offs but lost 2-1 at Columbus Crew to finish in 12th place in the East.

-They scored just 23 goals in 23 league games, with Jon Gallagher leadng the way with four.
+They scored just 23 goals in 23 league games, with Jon Gallagher leadng the club's goalscoring charts with four.